 Teachers have the delicate task of guiding students throughout their courses.
-To do so, teachers have to pose questions that will then enable them to put into context, personalise, and make appropriate their professional activities.
-To support and guide teachers in this essential task certain question boxes are provided, starting from Chapter 4 of the CEFR, which contains such guidelines "phrased as invitation rather than as an instruction in order to emphasize the non-directive character of the Framework enterprise" (p.43).
-But one should not feel obliged to follow exactly each section in detail.
-The CEFR assumes that "in most cases, however, we expect that the Framework user will reflect on the question posed in each box and take a decision one way or another.
+To do so, teachers have to ask themself questions that will then enable them to put into context and personalise their professional activities, eventually making them more effective.
+To support and guide teachers in this essential task, certain question boxes are provided, starting from Chapter 4 of the CEFR, which contains such guidelines "phrased as invitation rather than as an instruction in order to emphasise the non-directive character of the Framework enterprise" (p.
+43).
+Even though one should not feel obliged to follow exactly each section in detail, "in most cases, however, [...] [the authors of the CEFR] expect that the Framework user will reflect on the question posed in each box and take a decision one way or another.
 If the decision taken is of significance, it can be formulated using the categories and the examples supplied, supplemented as may be found necessary for the purpose in hand" (ibid.).

-The overall structure of Chapter 4 is presented as a check-list to ensure that teachers and other CEFR users can find answers or guidance easily.
-Teachers are stimulated to reflect and take decisions regarding what is proposed to students: "This process can never be reduced simply to choosing from a pre-determined menu.
+Even if the overall structure of Chapter 4 is presented as a checklist to ensure that teachers and other CEFR users can find answers or guidance easily, teachers are stimulated to reflect and take decisions regarding what is proposed to students: "This process can never be reduced simply to choosing from a pre-determined menu.
 That level of decision must, and should, be in the hands of the practitioners concerned, calling on their judgement and creativity" (p.
 44).